-Modestly looking chateau but wine produced here is excellent
+Modestly looking chateau but the wine produced here is excellent

 Perfect location close to Gironde river and well-protected from the frost - Meyney in April 2019

-This propery is situated in Saint Estephe and overlooks the estuary of Gironde river.
-This assures that frost is very, very rare guest here if not totally absent.
-The entire vineyard, 51 ha in all, is around chateau.
+This property is situated in Saint Estephe and overlooks the estuary of Gironde river.
+This assures that frost is a very, very rare guest here if not totally absent.
+The entire vineyard, 51 ha in all, is around the chateau.
 It's planted with 60% Cabernet Sauvignon, 30% Merlot and 10% Petit Verdot.
-Vines are on average app.
+Vines are on the average app.
 40 years old.
-Soil here is mainly gravel with a 3 meters layer of blue clay in the subsoil.
+The soil here is mainly gravel with a 3 meters layer of blue clay in the subsoil.
 It's certainly as excellent as at many classified growths.
-Meyney is close neighbor to famous Chateau Montrose and they share same exceptional location on the little hill.
+Meyney is a close neighbour to famous Chateau Montrose and they share the same exceptional location on the little hill.

-Meyney is typical robust and stylish St.Estephe wine and can often challenge classified growths with great success.
+Meyney is typically robust and stylish St.Estephe wine and can often challenge classified growths with great success.
 This property's been on fire since 2010 vintage.

 2018 MEYNEY 94+p (barrel sample)